-- the Partnership or the Company could commence legal proceedings against PPL to collect the amount of the Royalty, as the case may be, and other amounts then due; - the Partnership or the Company could give notice to the Unit Companies, Franchisees and sublicensees operating a restaurant of the assignment to the Partnership and the Company of the amounts payable under the Unanimous Shareholder Agreements, franchise agreements and sublicensees with PPL and require such Unit Companies, Franchisees and sublicensees to pay these amounts to the Partnership and the Company; - the Partnership could terminate the Licence and Royalty Agreements and, in so doing, would be required to provide for reasonable transition arrangements; and - the Partnership or the Company could appoint, or apply to the court for the appointment of, a receiver to take possession of the assets of PPL over which the Partnership or the Company have a security interest and carry on PPL business until the payments, or other arrangements satisfactory to the Partnership and the Company, were made.
-The receiver could, if the payments were not made, sell the assets of PPL over which the Partnership and the Company have a security interest.
+- the Partnership could commence legal proceedings against PPL to collect the amount of the Royalty and other amounts then due; - the Partnership could give notice to the Unit Companies, Franchisees and sublicensees operating a restaurant of the assignment to the Partnership of the amounts payable under the Unanimous Shareholder Agreements, franchise agreements and sublicences with PPL and require such Unit Companies, Franchisees and sublicensees to pay these amounts to the Partnership: - the Partnership could terminate the Licence and Royalty Agreements and, in so doing, would be required to provide for reasonable transition arrangements; and - the Partnership could appoint, or apply to the court for the appointment of, a receiver to take possession of the assets of PPL over which the Partnership have a security interest and carry on PPL business until the payments, or other arrangements satisfactory to the Partnership were made.
+The receiver could, if the payments were not made, sell the assets of PPL over which the Partnership has a security interest.